 AI Content Pipelines: From Text Prompts to Images and Video

-Content pipelines have historically been one of the most expensive parts of software projects.
+Content pipelines are expensive.
 Need character art?
 Hire an artist.
 Need animations?
 That's a specialist.
 Need both at scale?
 That's a team and a budget.

-But with AI image and video generation, we can reframe what's possible.
-What used to require artists and weeks of iteration can now be prototyped in minutes.
-And when you compose these capabilities into workflows, you unlock something powerful: automated content pipelines that turn text descriptions into polished visual assets.
+AI image and video generation changes the math.
+Work that used to take weeks of iteration can now be prototyped in minutes.
+And once you start composing these capabilities into workflows, you get something genuinely useful: automated pipelines that turn text descriptions into polished visual assets.

 AI content pipeline transforming text prompts through image generation to video output